 Christopher D. Hossack

-Christopher D. Hossack has been a trial lawyer law in Arizona for nearly forty years, beginning as an Assistant Attorney General in the Consumer Protection Division.
+Christopher has been a trial lawyer in Arizona for over 40 years, beginning as an Assistant Attorney General in the Consumer Protection Division.
 Following his time as an Assistant Attorney General, Christopher was a Deputy Maricopa County Attorney where he prosecuted criminal cases, including major crimes and homicide cases.
-In his civil litigation experience, Christopher has primarily defended clients in bodily injury and wrongful death claims.
-Christopher managed Allstate Insurance Company’s Arizona Staff Counsel Office, and staff counsel offices in Arizona and New Mexico for The Travelers Insurance Company.
-Christopher has tried more than fifty jury trials to a verdict.
+Christopher set up and managed Allstate Insurance Company’s Arizona Staff Counsel Office, and managed Staff Counsel offices in Arizona and New Mexico for The Travelers Insurance Company.
+Christopher has tried more than fifty jury trials to a verdict, including major wrongful death and catastrophic injury cases.
 He has appeared before many more arbitration panels and administrative tribunals.
-Christopher’s practice with Clark Hill primarily involves professional design defect and bodily injury defense, with a secondary emphasis in representing design professionals in employment discrimination and wrongful termination cases, and ADA accessibility cases.
-Christopher is admitted to state and federal courts in Arizona, the United States Supreme Court, and the Ninth Circuit US Court of Appeals.
-Christopher holds an Av rating in the Martindale Hubbell Law Directory.

 Christopher Hossack and Heather Seiferth, with the assistance of paralegal, Therese Mayo, defeated a wrongful death claim filed against one of Clark Hill’s national architect/engineer clients in which the Plaintiffs demanded $3,000,000 to settle our client’s alleged liability.
 The final settlement demand against all defendants in this litigation was $20,000,000, as the deceased was a young man who left minor children behind at his passing.